We get numerous enquiries from members of the public requesting a ChargeNet NZ Fast Charger in their town or on their premises.

 Is there a specific formula for choosing a new site, or is ChargeNet NZ just grateful to get in anywhere somebody will have them?

 “There’s definitely a checklist,” says Nick Smith, Chief Operations Officer.
 “We have a list of basic requirements that do need to be met.”

 “Our initial goal is to install a circuit up, down and across the country that allows EV drivers to confidently visit the main centres, without having to stop for lengthy battery top-ups,” agrees Steve, founder and CEO.
 “We plan to plant these chargers approximately every 75km along State Highway One and other critical Highways, for example.”

 Trying to pin our Chief Decision Makers down to get answers is like watching a man doing housework—painful.
 But in the end, they did provide an exhaustive list and even gave permission to share it with our readers.

 So here you have it: The Definitive Formula for Choosing New EV Fast Charger Sites.

 First and foremost, because the DC Rapid Chargers draw an incredible amount of power, they need to be positioned close to an adequate source of power.
 In practice, this means a minimum 50 kVA, 3-phase supply.
 For practicality, and to keep costs down, the least amount of cabling needed, from the Distribution Transformer to the Charger, the better.

 Accessibility is crucial.
 ChargeNet NZ is initially more interested in sites where the public has 24/7 access.
-So places like events centres, which are often closed at night, or private carparks do not make ideal sites for rapid charging.
+So places like events centres, which are often closed at night, or private carparks do not make ideal sites for rapid charging, although they often make ideal AC Destination Charging sites.
 Further, the site needs to be in an area which is not overly congested or busy with delivery vehicles.